MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/query-and-write/$getMore.md

 - `getMore`: The unique identifier for the cursor from which to retrieve more documents.
 - `collection`: The name of the collection associated with the cursor.
 - `batchSize`: (Optional) The number of documents to return in the batch.
-If not specified, the server will use the default batch size.
+If not specified, the server uses the default batch size.

 ## Examples

-### Example 1: Retrieve additional documents from a cursor
+### Example 1: Retrieve more documents from a cursor

 Assume you have a cursor with the ID `1234567890` from the `stores` collection.
 The following command retrieves the next batch of documents: